asanjabi/aio-tools/OnRamp/workshopnotes.md

 * Update Azure CLI section fails in a fresh install of WSL if you run all the scripts

 * Add more navigation links to the docs
+* Azure CLI install in WSL will require restart for path
+* Look into Snap --classic and why snap bin is not in the path, what is the right thing to do about this

+* Add validation step at the end of each section to make sure everything is fine

+* Links to non md fils might not be obvious to users when they need to edit them
+* Multiple users ran into login issues
+    * Had to login twice if not logged in
+    * If logged in, in one occasion required to redo MFA
+    * Potentially log out and login at the beginning to make sure things go smoothly

+* Include notes about cloud-init why and how
+* Document cloud-init files